mojtaba-brz/MLControl/Machine Learning/RL/Fundamentals of RL.md

 5. **Value function** : Roughly speaking, the value of a state is the total amount of reward an agent can expect to accumulate over the future, starting from that state.
 Whereas rewards determine the immediate, intrinsic desirability of environmental states, values indicate the long-term desirability of states after taking into account the states that are likely to follow and the rewards available in those states.In fact, the most important component of almost all reinforcement learning algorithms we consider is a method for efficiently estimating values.
 6. **Model of the environment (optional)**

+## Multi-armed Bandits (A review on RL concepts)
+Consider the following learning problem.
+You are faced repeatedly with a choice among k different options, or actions.
+After each choice you receive a numerical reward chosen from a stationary probability distribution that depends on the action you selected.
+Your objective is to maximize the expected total reward over some time period, for example, over 1000 action selections, or *time steps*.

+our k-armed bandit problem, each of the k actions has an **expected or mean reward** given that that action is selected; let us call this the value of that action.
+If you knew the value of each action, then it would be trivial to solve the k-armed bandit problem: you would always select the action with highest value.
+If you maintain estimates of the action values, then at any time step there is at least one action whose estimated value is greatest.
+We call these the greedy actions.
+When you select one of these actions, we say that you are **exploiting** your current knowledge of the values of the actions.
+If instead you select one of the non-greedy actions, then we say you are **exploring**, because this enables you to improve your estimate of the non-greedy action’s value.

+For more informations on this subject, you can refer to RL:An introduction book by Sutton an Burto.

+### Some basic solution to exploration-exploitation dillema
+1. $\epsilon-greedy$ method
+	1. Choose the best action with 1-$\epsilon$ probability
+	2. Choose a random action with $\epsilon$ probability
+2. Optimistic initial values
+	1. Initialise the action-values or state values high enough to make sure the agent is going to try them all enough at the beginning
+3. Upper confidence boundary (UCB)

+## How to do Real World RL
+The answer is, by shifting the learning process’ priorities.
+### Priorities
+• Generalisation over temporal credit assignments
+• Considering that the environment controls not the agent
+• Statistical efficiency over computational efficiency
+• You need to thinks about features not the states
+• Evaluation over Learning
+• Every policy you are implementing in the real world is important but in the simulator only the last policy is important

 ## Core Ideas Of Reinforcement Learning Algorithms
 ### Markov Decision Process
 MDPs are a mathematically idealized form of the reinforcement learning problem for which precise theoretical statements can be made.